 The discrepancy in export from the Antarctic zone relative to prior global estimates could arise from a combination of factors.
-First, observations in the Southern Ocean, particularly in winter, are scarce.
-This is true for both the UVP5 measurements and the climatological predictors used to reconstruct PSD (Clements et al., 2021).
-The UVP5 data compilation (Kiko et al., 2021) includes only two major cruises in the Southern Ocean, which only cover the months of March to May.
-Satellite-based reconstructions of chlorophyll and primary production from ocean color are also poorly resolved in wintertime.
-Other climatological variables, such nutrients and oxygen, are also the results of interpolation of fewer in situ observations relative to the rest of the ocean.
-The scarcity of observations to train the machine learning model used for the PSD reconstructions (Clements et al., 2021) results in significant uncertainty in predicted PSD and export fluxes in this region.
+Observations in the Southern Ocean, particularly in austral winter, are scarce.
+This is true for both the UVP5 measurements and the climatological predictors used to reconstruct PSD (Clements et al., 2022).
+The UVP5 data compilation (Kiko et al., 2022) includes two major cruises in the Southern Ocean, which only cover the months of March to May.
+Satellite-based reconstructions of chlorophyll and primary production from ocean color are on the other hand poorly resolved in austral wintertime.
+Other climatological variables, such as nutrients and oxygen, are also the results of interpolation of fewer in situ observations relative to the rest of the ocean.
+The scarcity of observations to train the machine learning model used for the PSD reconstructions results in significant uncertainty in predicted PSD and export fluxes in this region (Clements et al., 2022).